Jeb Burton: 2016–2020: Part-time racing

 Burton joined Richard Petty Motorsports to drive the No. 43 in the Xfinity Series.
-In June, sponsor J. Steicher and Co. defaulted on their agreement with RPM, and the No. 43 team suspended operations.
+In June, sponsor J. Streicher and Co. defaulted on their agreement with RPM, and the No. 43 team suspended operations.
 Burton returned to the Cup Series for the Axalta "We Paint Winners" 400 at Pocono, driving for Go Fas Racing.
 In July, Burton and Estes Express Lines joined Biagi-DenBeste Racing to compete in the Xfinity Series at Indianapolis and Richmond, driving the No. 98.

 On February 24, 2017, Burton and JGL Racing announced a multi-race agreement where Burton would drive JGL's No. 24.
 At the Daytona July race, he scored a fourth-place finish.

 In 2018, Burton partnered with Richard Childress Racing for a part-time Xfinity schedule in the No. 3 car.
 In October, he made his return to the Truck and Cup Series at Martinsville, driving the No. 30 Toyota truck for On Point Motorsports and the No. 51 Chevrolet for Rick Ware Racing, respectively.

 In 2019, Burton joined JR Motorsports on a limited Xfinity slate in the No. 8 Chevrolet.
 He also returned to Ware and the Cup Series for the STP 500 at Martinsville.
 In July, he signed with Niece Motorsports to compete in the Truck race at Kentucky.
 During the weekend of the 2019 Lilly Diabetes 250, Burton picked up a career-best finish with JR Motorsports, finishing 4th and delivering an emotional post-race interview.
 He remained with JRM and the No. 8 for the 2020 season, sharing the car with Dale Earnhardt Jr. and Daniel Hemric on an 11-race schedule, while also returning to Niece on a two-race slate in the Truck Series.